addinall/Python-Mich/python-database/README.md

-# Using DAtabases with Python
+# Using Databases with Python
 ## University of Michigan
 ### Mark Addinall - December 2015
 ----